Detroit Statler Hotel: History

 The Hotel Statler was designed for Statler Hotels by George B. Post and Louis Rorimer in the Georgian architectural style, with English Renaissance Revival roots evident.
 It consisted of 18 floors: sixteen above grade and two basement floors.
 Construction began on the original 800-room portion in 1914 and was completed in 1915.

 Harry Houdini stayed at the hotel in October 1926, during his last engagement at the nearby Garrick Theater.

 The Statler chain was purchased by Hilton Hotels in 1954.
-The Hotel Statler was renamed the Statler Hilton in 1958 and then later the Detroit Hilton.
-Hilton proceeded to remodel and modernize the hotel's interior during the 1960s.
-In 1974, Hilton ceased their management, and the structure was renamed the Detroit Heritage Hotel until it was abandoned in 1975.
+The Hotel Statler was renamed the Statler Hilton in 1958, the Detroit Hilton in 1969, and then the Detroit Heritage Hotel in 1974 until it was abandoned in 1975.
+In 1977, the city of Detroit acquired the Heritage following a foreclosure action on back taxes, which were estimated at $300,000.

-After sitting vacant for 30 years, the structure was eventually demolished following approval by the Detroit Historic District Commission.
-Demolition of the building floor by floor began in August 2005 and was completed in time for the Super Bowl XL; the process took months due to the hotel's strong concrete structure.
-During the demolition process, a vacant four-story building once occupied by the Automobile Club of Michigan also known as the DAIIE (Detroit Automobile Club Inter-Insurance Exchange) building on a neighboring lot caught fire.
-The fire destroyed much of the structure's roof and upper floor.
-The cause of the blaze was determined to be hot metal material that had been dropped from the Statler Hotel onto the Automobile Club building's roof.
-The building's structure required the onsite treatment of 750,000 gallons of PCB-contaminated water following demolition.
+In August 2000, the building's structure required the onsite treatment of 750,000 gallons of PCB-contaminated water following demolition.

+In May 2004, after sitting vacant for 30 years, the Statler Hotel was approved for demolition by the Detroit Historic District Commission in preparation for Super Bowl XL.
+In February 2005, workers began removing windows and interior structures, starting from the southside.
+In June 2005, the roof and upper floor of the adjacent five-story CARE Building (formerly AAA Building) caught fire, reportedly caused by stray welding sparks.
+By November 2005, most of the Statler Hotel was razed.

 Site redevelopment

+In November 1997, Trump Hotels and Casino Resorts proposed to build a casino at the Statler Hotel after Michigan voters approved a proposal a year earlier that allowed for as many as three casinos in Detroit.
+The bid was ultimately rejected.

+In November 2007, Quicken Loans considered relocating its headquarters to the site of the former Statler Hotel, but ultimately decided instead to lease four floors of the Compuware Corp. building at Campus Martius due to the downturn of the commercial real estate market at the time.

 On March 26, 2014, a 200-250 unit apartment building was announced to be built on the former site of the Statler Hotel.
 At the time of its proposal, this building would have been one of the first entirely newly constructed apartments in downtown Detroit since the early 1990s (excluding apartments built from converted offices).

 In October 2017, the newly branded, seven story City Club Apartments CBD Detroit broke ground, developed by City Club Apartments LLC.
-Upon its completion in June of 2021, the building had 288 apartments and 13,000 square feet of retail space.
+Upon its completion in June 2021, the building had 288 apartments and 13,000 square feet of retail space.
 Its tenants include Premier Pet Supply and the Statler Bistro, an homage to the former hotel.
+The building was renamed to CBD Detroit Apartments after City Club Apartments LLC ceased operations in August 2024.